richardguarnieri/richardguarnieri/README.md

 </div>
 <hr>

-I'm Richard Guarnieri, a Finance professional who is passionate about technology and inspired by curiosity.
+## About Me ✍
+Hi, I'm Richard Guarnieri.
+A Finance Professional, Full Stack Developer and Data Scientist.

+An internationally experienced, results-driven professional with solid experience in the financial field such as successful execution of turnarounds, mergers and acquisitions (M&A) and sustainable performance improvements in both public and privately held companies.

+I'm first and foremost an **engineer** who is technology driven, have incredible passion towards tech and am inspired by curiosity, which have led me to eagerly try to understand how things work at fundamental levels.
+I've been coding since childhood and am a self-taught programmer, always experimenting with various systems and tools.

-Feel free to scoop in and explore my profile.
+Feel free to scoop in and explore my GitHub profile.
 <br>

 <!-- GitHub README Stats by https://github.com/anuraghazra/github-readme-stats/blob/master/readme.md -->